foahchon/tournamentdb/README.md

 Ensure that the `tournament.sql` file is in your current working directory and that PostgreSQL is installed on your machine.
 Running this file will connect to a database on the server called `tournament` and create the necessary tables and views for use with the API.

+There is only one dependency required to run this project: `psycopg2`.
+To install it, open a console window and type the following:

+`pip install psycopg2`

 ## Using the API

 To use the tournament API, import the module into any Python file or into a Python interpreter session using `from tournament import *` (as always, insure `tournament.py` is in your working directory).
 The following functions are available: